filterbuy

 Why Winter Humidity Matters for Your Health and Home

 Cold air holds less moisture than warm air.
-When your furnace heats that dry winter air, relative humidity can plummet to 15-20%—well below the comfortable 30-40% range.
+When your furnace heats that dry winter air, relative humidity can fall to 15–20%, which are well below the comfortable 30–40% range.

 The Right Humidity Level for Every Winter Temperature